circlegov/ZoomBuddy2.0/README.md

 A file `EXAMPLE_ZoomData.csv` is provided.
 Rename this to `ZoomData.csv` in the same folder as `ZoomBuddy.exe` with your meeting ID's and passwords.
 Time is in 24hr format with a `:` between the hour and minute (e.g. `6:45PM` would be `18:45`).

+Add it as a task to Task Scheduler.
+Create Task -> Check "Run with highest privileges" -> Triggers -> New -> Begin the task: At log on -> Actions -> New -> Select the exe of zoom buddy and start in the directory the exe is in

 ## Usage

 Run the executable `ZoomBuddy.exe` (or the `.py`) and it will search for `ZoomData.csv`.
 If a Zoom call is happening within ±15mins, ZoomBuddy will automatically join that call.
 If it cannot detect a meeting, a window will open asking which meeting (in `ZoomData.csv`) to join